EBZebra/docs/edge/source/guide/configreference.md

 ###ClearTypeEnabled
-Enables or Disables ClearType (Windows Mobile Only).
+Controls whether ClearType is used.
+Applies to Windows Mobile only.

 **Possible Values**